First published in June 2022.

 Yeezus previewed Kanye’s descent into madness since 2016 with a brilliant insight into the madness of the world we live in.
 ‘New Slaves’ is a stand-out track, throwing light on the universal exploitation that ‘everybody [is] playing’.
 As the radio edit goes: ‘It’s leaders, and it’s followers; but I’d rather be a prick than a swallower’.
 The implication is clear: coercion has captured consent in its claws in the grotesque intricacies of contemporary capitalism.
 ‘Capitalists playing compassionate be offending me,’ to paraphrase Kendrick Lamar’s latest stand-out line from his latest stand-out album, is surely the corollary of this conceptual coin.

-My Beautiful Dark Twisted Fantasy is the greatest album of all time.
+My Beautiful Dark Twisted Fantasy is the greatest album of all time, so far.
 It features in the top 20 of many critical rankings of the ‘greatest albums of all time’.
 It is almost universally lauded as the technically best album of the 2010s, opening the decade with a bang.
 ‘MJ gone,’ as Kanye says on the stand-out smash hit ‘All Of The Lights’, followed by ‘Power,’ where Kanye narrates his own death: ‘Jumping out the window / Letting everything go’ – ‘This is gonna be a beautiful death’.
 And indeed, it was, followed by such incendiary pieces of spontaneous musical energy, woven together into a tapestry of anvil-coated artistry, as ‘So Appalled’, ‘Blame Game’, ‘Runaway’, and ‘Lost In the World’.

 Based on ‘Woods’ by Bon Iver (aka Justin Vernon), Lost In the World takes the idea to new interstellar highs and lows, culminating in the polemically astute ‘Who Will Survive In America’, and concluding with the sampled sermon: ‘All I want is a good home and a wife, and some children, and some food to feed them every night.
 When all is said and done, make a new road to China if they’ll have you.
 Who will survive in America?
 Who will survive in America?
 Who will survive in America?’